RPeterson4/Modified_G_computation/README.md

-# Code to implement the method from the paper entitled "Estimating longitudinal causal effects with participant noncompliance and confounders with unknown densities".
+# Code to implement the method from the paper entitled "Estimating longitudinal causal effects with unobserved participant noncompliance and confounders with unknown densities".

 ## Requires the R programming language.